 No deaths have been associated with these vaccine-related conditions.

-Compared to myocarditis not related to a vaccine, the cases that occurred after mRNA vaccination were milder, with a shorter duration and minimal treatment needed, the CDC’s Dr. Matthew Oster told the committee.
+Compared with myocarditis not related to a vaccine, the cases that occurred after mRNA vaccination were milder, with a shorter duration and minimal treatment needed, Dr. Matthew Oster of the CDC told the committee.

-Similarly, Dr. Michael Chan, an interventional cardiologist with Providence St. Joseph Hospital in Orange, California, says most cases of myocarditis after the COVID-19 vaccination that he’s seen at his hospital have been mild.
+Similarly, Dr. Michael Chan, an interventional cardiologist with Providence St. Joseph Hospital in Orange, California, said most cases of myocarditis after the COVID-19 vaccination that he’s seen have been mild.

 “These children have not been severely involved with the myocarditis,” he said, “like some of the patients that I’ve seen with seasonal viral myocarditis.”

-These patients didn’t require medications to support their blood pressure or to treat an abnormal heart rhythm.
-Instead, they were given a non-steroidal anti-inflammatory medicine such as ibuprofen.
+These people didn’t require medications to support their blood pressure or to treat an abnormal heart rhythm.
+Instead, they were given a non-steroidal anti-inflammatory medicine, such as ibuprofen.

-After that, “their chest pain went away after a day or two, the heart muscle tests trended down toward normal, and they were discharged,” said Chan.
+After that, “their chest pain went away after a day or two, the heart muscle tests trended down toward normal, and they were discharged,” Chan said.

 Officials at the CDC meeting said warnings about the potential risk of myocarditis and pericarditis should be added to the fact sheets provided to healthcare professionals and vaccine recipients

-Chan says the benefits of the vaccine clearly outweigh the risks, even with the low risk of myocarditis after vaccination.
+Chan said the benefits of the vaccine clearly outweigh the risks, even with the low risk of myocarditis after vaccination.